 We live in the mobile age and stressing on mobile-first, device-first designs cannot be enough.
 To create unique user experiences, simply shrinking or compressing your desktop version to a mobile app is not enough.
 A well designed app comes with a good intent, good design and excellent execution.
 To design it, begin by thinking about building customer experience and eventually enhance the design by adding the right elements wherever appropriate.
-Visual hierarchy, proper call-to-action buttons, enlarged targets for touch, zero-hover effect are some key points to consider.
+Visual hierarchy, proper call-to-action buttons, enlarged targets for touch, zero-hover effect are some key points

 2. Know your users and their behaviour

 You can never neglect your users, never ever!
 The way users will go through your app will not be similar to flipping the magazine pages or using a desktop website version.
 Mobile users include surfers- who browse to kill time without worrying about specific tasks or outcomes and information junkies- who look specifically for information and are concerned about the outcomes.
 If your users are surfers, offer them a faster access to information to keep them enticed to your app and if they are information junkies, allow them to complete their task in smaller steps by removing all unnecessary functionalities.

 App users use only a few functionalities out of all the ones that you have added in your app.
 Identify and include only those that are vital to make the app as intuitive as possible.
 Every function you add should help your users identify and complete the task.
 Sense the users’ intent and expose them with relevant possibilities so that they can interact with your app fluidly.

 Remember to keep things simple.
 Users do not expect to read a manual for using your app.
 An app should do what it is supposed to do.
 You cannot use the web annotations in space constraint mobile phones, so opting for iconography will be a smarter move to make.
 The simpler the app, the easier it will be to use and the faster it will update.

 5. Intelligent use of Human Computer Interaction